All Episodes

 That was Congressman Mark Meadows.

-Matt's always got Matt never holds back.
+Matt's always got, Matt never holds back.

 He's always good for this kind of stuff.

-Hey, may I humbly ask you for a favor to Sean's great audience?
+Hey, may I humbly ask you for a favor to Sean's great audience.

 I have a new book coming out on Amazon.

-It is about uh some experiences I had as a Secret Service agent and what went wrong with the Secret Service.
+It is about some experiences I had as a Secret Service agent and what went wrong with the Secret Service.

-It was some really terrible management decisions, and in light of what happened tragically in Alexandria with the the shooting there, there's some things I addressed in the book that should really open your eyes.
+And in light of what happened tragically in Alexandria with the shooting there, there are some things I address in the book that should really open your eyes.

-So uh go pick it up.
+So go pick it up.

 It's available for pre-order now on Amazon.